laminas/getlaminas.org/data/blog/2020/2020-03-09-transferring-zf-to-laminas.md

 component.

 (You would probably think that we should have started from that, but you'd be wrong!
-We couldn't take this step until we had a public Satis repository.)
+We couldn't take this step until we had a public Composer repository.)

 To do this, we created test organisations for each of our projects, pushed all components to these organisations, and enabled [Travis CI](https://travis-ci.com) on each.

 We modified the configuration to also run the php linter on the source code, as our rewrite tool was heavily using regular expressions.
 This helped identify some edge cases with rewriting, but also reported a lot of false-positives.
-As one example, we have a number of classes that are enabled only under specific PHP versions.
+As one example of a false positive, we have a number of classes that are enabled only under specific PHP versions.
 We also have classes named after PHP keywords that were later reserved; in those cases, we have replacements, but the linter would flag the legacy classes as invalid.

 We anticipated this phase would take quite some time, due to the fact that Travis CI for open source limits the number of parallel operations that can be